GPawz/spiral-corp/README.md

 # spiral-corp
-Welcome to Spiral Corp web design - we create fucking epic websites.
+Welcome to Spiral Corp - We create fucking epic websites.
-Based in the heart of Bristol, Spiral Corp aims to launch Jan 2020!